Environmental Management

 Water Management

-Effective water management in construction is a crucial factor that requires careful planning, as water is a valuable resource with significant environmental impacts.
-Proper management can reduce costs, improve efficiency, and promote environmental sustainability.
+Effective water management in all construction sites is a crucial factor that requires careful planning, as water is a valuable resource with significant environmental impacts.
+Proper management can reduce costs, improve efficiency to reduce water use, and promote environmental sustainability.

 In terms of wastewater treatment, appropriate systems must be in place.
 Water recycling is a key component of sustainable water management, and the company actively promotes its implementation within projects.
 Treated water can be repurposed for activities that do not require high water quality, such as irrigation, surface cleaning, and dust control, thereby reducing the demand for clean water.
 Construction activities also generate contaminated water, such as wastewater from washing concrete mixing equipment and site cleaning.
 To address this, the company has implemented a system to separate stormwater drainage from wastewater.
 Sedimentation tanks and septic tanks are used to filter contaminants before releasing water into the public drainage system.
 Additionally, the company emphasizes wastewater management for both construction processes and temporary sanitation facilities.